-Upon complete this sub aim, we are likely to obtain several causal SNP pairs with epistatic interactions for some diseases.
+Upon completion of this sub aim, we are likely to obtain several causal SNP pairs with epistatic interactions for some diseases.
 These epistatic effects can be synergistic or antagonistic.
-Synergistic SNP pairs can serve as more accurate biomarkers for diagnosis of underlying complex diseases than their individual ones.
+Synergistic SNP pairs can serve as more accurate biomarkers for diagnosis of underlying complex diseases than their corresponding individual biomarkers.

 Expected outcomes: We expect 100 to 1000 SNP pairs with causal cooperative mechanisms, based on our preliminary study of eQTL associations from lymphoblastoid cells (LCL).
-Our eQTL study on LCL cells unveiled more than 100 SNP pairs with similar downstream genes by using 500 diseases and around 2000 SNPs, a smaller and older dataset than what we carry out here.
+Our eQTL study on LCL cells unveiled more than 100 SNP pairs with similar downstream genes by using 500 diseases and around 2000 SNPs.
 With more SNPs, diseases, and cell types, it is reasonable to expect more positive outcomes.
-In particular, more cell types should yield more diseases mechanisms that are only specific to these cell types.
-We also expect half of the prioritized SNP pairs can be validated by EMERGE, based on our explorer on eQTL studies.
+In particular, more cell types should yield more disease mechanisms that are only specific to these cell types.
+We also expect that half of the prioritized SNP pairs can be validated by EMERGE, based on our exploratory eQTL studies.
 While the large-scale validation of all results is out of the scope of this study, it provides a large number of hypotheses of epistatic disease mechanisms for the research community.

-Potential problems & alternative strategies: The success may rely on the multiple factor analysis algorithm, which has been frequently used in other fields but not in genetics and translational bioinformatics.
-The current algorithm assumes the balance influence from different groups, which may be too simple.
-If necessary, we will seek for collaboration with our statistical co-investigators to develop more sophisticated algorithm.
-Alternatively, we can try multiple principal component analysis [ref] and multiply non-negative matrix factorization, which has been used in data integration and clustering of multiple scale biological data.
-Another risk is potentially insufficient power to detect significant cooperative SNPs from already reduced, but still large number of combinations.
-There are about 150,000 trait-associated SNPs and LD SNPs, which lead to 11 billion combinations.
-While we have derived significant results from 2 million combinations from 100k permutations, we may be under power for such huge number of pairwise combinations.
-If that happens, we will restrict our search to only relevant SNP pairs associated with the same diseases, or disease classes, which will significantly reduce the search space.
+Potential problems & alternative strategies: The success of this aim may rely on the multiple factor analysis algorithm, which has been frequently used in other fields but not in genetics and translational bioinformatics.
+The current algorithm assumes balanced influence from different groups, which may be too simplistic.
+If necessary, we will seek collaboration with our statistical co-investigators to develop more sophisticated algorithm.
+Alternatively, we can implement multiple principal component analysis [ref] and multiply non-negative matrix factorization.
+These methods have been used in data integration and clustering of multiple scale biological data.
+Another potential risk is insufficient power to detect significant cooperative SNPs from the reduced, but still large, number of combinations.
+There are about 150,000 trait-associated SNPs and LD SNPs, which leads to ~11 billion combinations.
+While we have derived significant results from 2 million combinations from 100k permutations, we may lack sufficient power for this number of pairwise combinations.
+If we detect insufficient power, we will restrict our search to only relevant SNP pairs associated with the same diseases, or disease classes, which will significantly reduce the search space.
 Finally, if the boostrap strategy does not work well, we will assess the statistical significance by permuting assays.
 We will also try an overall distance or similarity score from all cell types for a SNP pair if cell type specific approach does not work satisfactorily.